Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Let’s investigate some of the other unique features of humankind.

-This blog post is an excerpt from chapter 10.2 of the book Audit of the Universe.
+This blog post is an excerpt from chapter 1.2 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Two-faced Humanity – Depraved Priests and Kind Criminals
+Please use the Social Network links just below to share this information from The Explanation, Two-faced Humanity – Depraved Priests and Kind Criminals